Bangalore

 Acetic acid: Its function is to control pH in the process.

 Enzymes: Enzymes are complex organic solution biocatalysts, formed by living organisms, that catalyze chemical reactions in biological processes.
-The enzymes hydrolyze and reduce the molecular weight of amylose and amylopectin molecules in starch.
+These enzymes hydrolyze and reduce the molecular weight of amylose and amylopectin molecules in starch.

 Recipe Calculation